 Midway through the first half, the tide turned and Martinique started to get more of the ball.
 The islanders used their athleticism to overpower Canada at times, and for a sustained period the one-way traffic was flowing towards Milan Borjan's goal.

 If not for some brutal finishing, Martinique could have been up by one or two goals at the halftime break, as Canada's youth-infused lineup had few ideas defensively.
 Fortunately for the Canucks, the score remained 0-0 at the end of the opening 45 minutes.

 The second half was a bit more even as the pace of the game slow to a standstill at times.
 Neither side looked particularly threatening for much of the final period, until the closing quarter hour as Canada pressed the issue.

-The Canucks eventually started asking questions of the Martinique defence, forcing a big save from 'keeper Kevin Olimpa and also knocking one off his crossbar in quick succession.
-That was all the offence Canada could really muster, though, and Martinique hit back as well as they could, with Borjan making a couple of key saves in the dying moments to keep the score level.
+The Canucks eventually started asking questions of the Martinique defense, forcing a big save from 'keeper Kevin Olimpa and also knocking one off his crossbar in quick succession.
+That was all the offense Canada could really muster, though, and Martinique hit back as well as they could, with Borjan making a couple of key saves in the dying moments to keep the score level.

 Unfortunately for the Canadians, Martinique finally found its goal just seconds before the full-time whistle, when a corner kick clearance found a charging Reuperné 25 yards from goal, and the midfielder made no mistake in lashing an absolute rocket past Borjan.